matter-labs-archive/research/zkSNARKs/zkSNARKgovernedPlasma/zkSNARKs governed Plasma by Matter Inc, informal spec.md

 ### Exits block

-`Exit block` is quite simillar and it updates the balances tree by zeroing the balances of the leafs with the proper request owner. *For later block withholding attack purposes one can not yet allow an instant exit and an exiting account is required to have not sent any transactions over the last `3 days`.
-As proofs are committed to the main chain the timestamping is allowed in a form of lookup `time <=> chain height`* [EDIT May be unnecessary and removed later].
+`Exit block` is quite simillar and it updates the balances tree by zeroing the balances of the leafs with the proper request owner.

 Upon the `exit request` the user provider a zkSNARK proof of the full data availability for the last **state** his transaction was included in the chain along with some bond.
 This is effectively a Merkle proof for some `chain height`.
 As `public inputs` such zkSNARK discloses the `nonce`, `last sent at height` and `last updated at height` for the exiting `account`.
 The `last sent at height` field is checked agains timestamping and if more than `3 days` has passes the request is accepted.
 Those requests form a queue based on the `last sent at height` - the smaller is better.

+**Priority capping** is allowed here, where an exit from the very old `state` with very small `last sent at height` will have it's priority capped to the `chain height` of `- 1 day` from now, and this "capped priority" will be used as a counter for the data availability rollback described in the corresponding section.
+If priority capping is not introduced than there is a potential for infinite state rollback if a malicious party starts **valid** exits with smaller and smaller `last sent at height` that will always get into the exit queue before every other exit request.

 This exit request can be challenged over the `3 days` period by providing a proof of full data availability that discloses a **state** for the same `account` with higher `nonce` and `last sent at height`.
-Notice that higher `last updated at height` is not enough.
 This is a griefing vector, although the user should only be griefed at maximum once if he properly checks the data availability and does not sent transactions if the latest committed block is not published in full.

 If the `exit request` is not challenged it has to be included into some `exit block` no later than `1 day` after the end of the challenge period.
 This requirement is enforced by the smart-contract that manages the exit queue.

 `Public inputs` for the `exit block` zkSNARK are the following:

-- Old state
+- Old `state`
-- New state
+- New `state`
 - All `accounts` and `last sent at height` and from requests for exits from the users
 - All `balances` for the corresponding exit requests.
 These `balances` are provided by an operator based on the old state.

 Internally the following is checked:

-- With a Merkle proof the latest internal state of the `account` is revealed
+- With a Merkle proof the latest internal state of the `account` is revealed baseon on old `state`
 - `last sent at height` is checked againts the request data

 Such requirements provide the following guarantee: